frictionlessdata/frictionless-ts/website/content/docs/guides/csv.md

 ## Introduction

 > [!TIP]
-> You can use `loadTable` and `saveTable` from `dpkit` instead of `@dpkit/csv` to load and save CSV files if the framework can infer that files are in the `csv/tsv` format.
+> You can use `loadTable` and `saveTable` from `frictionless-ts` instead of `@frictionless-ts/table` to load and save CSV files if the framework can infer that files are in the `csv/tsv` format.

-The CSV plugin is a part of the [dpkit](https://github.com/datisthq/dpkit) ecosystem providing these capabilities:
+The CSV plugin provides these capabilities:

 - `loadCsvTable`
 - `saveCsvTable`